tsgates/arch-wiki-markdown/wiki/X_resources.md

 rule that can be applied to many different applications or elements.

-Using the previous example, if you want to apply the same font to all programs (not just xscreensaver) that contain the class name Dialog which contains the resource name headingFont, you would write:
+Using the previous example, if you want to apply the same font to all programs (not just XScreenSaver) that contain the class name Dialog which contains the resource name headingFont, you would write:

     *Dialog.headingFont:     -*-fixed-bold-r-*-*-*-100-*-*-*-*-iso8859-1

-If you want to apply this same rule to all programs that contain the resource headingFont regardless of its class, you would write:
+If you want to apply this same rule to all programs that contain the resource headingFont, regardless of its class, you would write:

     *headingFont:    -*-fixed-bold-r-*-*-*-100-*-*-*-*-iso8859-1

 Commenting

-To add a comment to your Xresources file, simply prefix it with an exclamation point (!), for example:
+To add a comment to your Xresources file, simply prefix it with an exclamation mark (!), for example:

     !
 This is a comment placed above some Xft settings Xft.dpi:       96      ! this is an inline comment